bonomani/devmon/docs/TEMPLATES.md

 - Define how tests are displayed in Xymon (output message)

 ## The templates folder
-Template data is stored in the `templates` folder of your Devmon installation.
+Template configuration files are stored in the `templates` folder of your Devmon installation.
 For a single server, the folder is read regularly; for multiple servers, the database is utilized.

 Note: If you have multiple servers, it's best to keep only one copy of your templates folder, preferably on your main server.
 Remove any extra template